-- Internet compatible device (phone, tablet, laptop) that can access Top Hat during the class session.
-Top Hat is available as a webpage and as an app. - Top Hat course name: ANTR 355 Section 1 Spring 2023 - Top Hat join code: 529447

-- Participation in the gross anatomy lab REQUIRES the use of personal protection equipment (PPE): - Nitrile gloves (purchase).
-These can be purchased online or at most pharmacies/box stories. - Protective eyewear (purchase).
+- Internet-compatible device (phone, tablet, laptop) that can access Top Hat during the class session.
+Top Hat is available as a webpage and as an app. - Top Hat course name: ANTR 355 Spring 2024 - Top Hat join code: 066397 - Participation in the gross anatomy lab REQUIRES the use of personal protection equipment (PPE): - Nitrile gloves (purchase).
+These can be purchased online or at most pharmacies/box stores. - Protective eyewear (purchase).
 Prescription eyeglasses are not considered protective eyewear.
-These must have both side shields and shatter resistant lenses.
-Most eyewear used for other laboratory courses (such as chemistry) are compatible. - Closed toed shoes and ankle length pants/skirt. - A lab coat and your ANTR 355 nametag (both provided to you).
+These must have both side shields and shatter-resistant lenses.
+Most eyewear used for other laboratory courses (such as chemistry) is compatible.

+- Closed-toed shoes and ankle-length pants/skirt. - A lab coat and your ANTR 355 nametag (both provided to you).